JONI EARECKSON TADA

-Her best-selling autobiography “Joni” and the feature film of the same name have been translated into many languages, introducing her to people around the world.
-Mrs. Tada has also has visited more than 47 countries, several many times.
+Her best-selling autobiography Joni and the feature film of the same name have been translated into many languages, introducing her to people around the world.
+Mrs. Tada has also has visited more than 47 countries.

 Mrs. Tada has served on the National Council on Disability and the Disability Advisory Committee to the U.S. State Department.
-She is Senior Associate for Disability Concerns for the Lausanne Committee for World Evangelization.
+She has helped guide evangelism strategies among people with disabilities worldwide as Senior Associate for Disability Concerns for the Lausanne Committee for World Evangelization.

 Joni and her husband, Ken Tada, have been married since 1982.